US BANK: CRISIS DESIGN

-• $25 saved per unnecessary card
+• $25 saved per unnecessary card through optimized damaged card logic

-• Calm-first design for high-stress user moments
+• Trauma-informed design for high-stress user moments

 Card loss is more than an inconvenience—it's often tied to moments of stress, vulnerability, or uncertainty.
 I read about the cognitive impact of anxiety, especially how it affects comprehension and decision-making.
 I gathered user stories from real situations: cards that never arrived, wallets that were stolen, and moments when people panicked—afraid they wouldn't be able to pay for something important.